Center of Development

 • Provide the sense of our body "contents"

-visual proprioception - perception about his/her body and its relationship to the environment;
+Visual proprioception - perception about his/her body and relationship to the environment

 • proprioceptive information from the kinesthetic system signals about the movements and disposition of the body forming an internal mental model of the body.